Shen-Lab/SS-GCNs/README.md

 ## Citation

-If you are use this code for you research, please cite our paper.
+If you use this code for you research, please cite our paper.

 ```
 TBD